WenLonG12345/MemeShare/README.md

 - View all favourited meme in your profile.
 - Directly share the meme to your friends with any social media apps!
 - Nicely design Collapsing Toolbar in Profile Page.
+- Ricardo Milos as your loading indicator :heart_eyes:

 ## Tech-stack